blahosyl/task-manager-frontend/README.md

 #### Comments

-The bottom of the Task Detail page shows the comments on the task (if any), as well as the comment create form.
+The bottom of the Task Detail page shows the comments on the task (if any), as well as the Comment Create Form.
 Each comment shows the author's avatar and [conditionally rendered name](#conditionally-rendered-names).

 Users can edit or delete their own comments using the **vertical dots** dropdown next to them.